simshineaicamera/SIMCAM_SDK/README.md

 ![work flow](img/simcam3.jpg "Work Flow of Camera")

 <div style="text-align: justify">
 As shown in the figure, SimCam consists of two embedded boards, one is HI3516 and another is Movidius.
 HI3516 is used for video capture and video play.
 Movidius is used for deep learning computing.
-Two embedded boards communicate by SPI.
+Two embedded boards communicate by spi.
 </div>
 There are some documents for developers inside [docs](./docs/) folder including :